COINtoolbox/CosmoABC/docs/source/index.rst

 The IAA Cosmostatistics Initiative (`COIN <https://asaip.psu.edu/organizations/iaa/iaa-working-group-of-cosmostatistics>`_) is a non-profit organization whose aim is to nourish the synergy between astrophysics, cosmology, statistics and machine learning communities.
 This work is a product of the first COIN Summer Residence Program, Lisbon, August/2014.

-Other projects develop under COIN can be found in the `COINtoolbox <http://cointoolbox.github.io/>`_
+Other projects developed under COIN can be found in the `COINtoolbox <http://cointoolbox.github.io/>`_

 Acknowledgements
 ****************